rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

     - [ ] Can't get input 2 or higher
     - [ ] Can't get input 0
     - [ ] Can't get input 1
+    - [ ] Can get a set function's input
     - [ ] Can't initialize without inputs
     - [ ] Can't initialize with only one input
     - [ ] Can initialize with two inputs